-Science Operations Discussion Based on Requirement 19.1 Provide an extensive set of tools for instrument performance simulation and observing preparations The requirement is that an observer should be able to prepare the observing sequences and simulate the science performance in terms of SNR, EE, SR and total observing time given a set of observing parameters and observing conditions.
-The suite of functions from the planning tools includes: resolve target, check observability, find suitable NGS, select and simulate instrument setup, simulate AO and instrument performance for various parameters, simulate observing sequence and efficiency, exposure time calculator, save target information, save observing setup.
-The tools should be designed with the end user in mind: user friendly, configurable, stand- alone and available at the observing site.
-Required by most Science Cases.
+Science Operations Requirement Discussion Based on 19.1 Science Operations Requirement Provide an extensive set of tools for instrument performance simulation and observing preparations The requirement is that an observer should be able to prepare the observing sequences and simulate the science performance in terms of SNR, EE, SR and total observing time given a set of observing parameters and observing conditions.
+The suite of functions from the planning tools includes: resolve target, check observability, find suitable NGS, select and simulate instrument setup, simulate AO and instrument performance for various parameters, simulate observing sequence and efficiency, exposure time calculator, save target information, save observing Required by most Science Cases.
 See e.g., #1.7, #6.16, #12.9.
 KAON 476 Observing Models Study, section 6.2.1.
-19.2 Document the instrument performance at an appropriate level to support observing preparations This is both a development and operations requirement, since a continued effort will be required to characterize, monitor and document the performance.
+19.2 Document the instrument performance at an appropriate level to support observing preparations setup.
+The tools should be designed with the end user in mind: user friendly, configurable, standalone and available at the observing site.
+This is both a development and operations requirement, since a continued effort will be required to characterize, monitor and document the performance.
 This should be based on an extensive science verification phase.
 KAON 476, section 6.2.1 and 6.2.3

-Science Operations Discussion Based on Requirement 19.3 Provide a semi-real-time level 1 data reduction pipeline for each instrument to at minimum perform background subtraction, cosmetic correction and shift-and- add of images.
+Science Operations Discussion Based on 10.0 Requirement VI.
+10 VI.
+15 C. 1 19.3 Provide a semi-real-time level 1 data reduction pipeline for each instrument to at minimum perform background subtraction, cosmetic correction and shift-and-add of images.
 This is an operation requirement to support # 14.2 and # 14.4 for any science instrument as well as a science requirements for IFU instruments.
 KAON 476, section 6.2.1 19.4 Provide semi-real-time tools to perform an assessment of the image quality on the level 1 data including SNR, Strehl and encircled energy.
 It is required that the observing support team as well as the observer have the tools to check the image performance at the focal plane of the science instrument.
 KAON 476, section 6.2.1 19.5 Provide a science operations paradigm that optimizes the completion rate for a significant fraction (TBD) of observing programs.
 It is not required to develop a plan for queue scheduling and service observing.
 Yet, it is required to provide the necessary tools to 1) simulate, prepare and run the observing sequences; 2) assess the science-grade quality of the data on-the-fly and subsequently 3) decide (or not) to switch to a different observing sequence, a different observing program either by the same observer or not.
 Particularly, a goal is to develop a science operations paradigm that allows for (and encourages?) flexible scheduling per TAC, to optimize the match between required observing conditions for a science program and real conditions.
 KAON 476, section 6.2.1